zachchong/tp/docs/UserGuide.md

 > **Format**
 > ```
-> addCat i/PERSON_INDEX [c/CATEGORY]...
+> addCat i/PERSON_INDEX c/CATEGORY
 > ```

-* If category A is already added to a person, any attempt to add category A again to the person will be rejected with an error message.
+* If a category is already added to a person, any attempt to add that category again to the person will be ignored.
+  * E.g If `friend` is already a category added to person at index 1, running `addCat i/1 c/friend` will throw an error message.
+In a case with multiple categories (e.g `addCat i/1 c/friend c/work`), no error message is thrown but only `work` is added to person at index 1.
+* At least one category must be specified, but you may choose to add more categories by repeating the use of `c/`.

 Examples:
 * `addCat i/1 c/emergency` Adds the category `emergency` to the person with index 1.